nodef/extra-awsconfig/README.md

 > - [extra-amazontranslate] can translate long text to target language.
 > - [extra-amazontts] can generate speech from text.

 Suggestions are welcome.
-Please create an issue.
+Please [create an issue].
 <br><br>